 Of the new Cluster members, two scholars were appointed to the University of Münster in the winter term of 2019/20.
 The historian Ulrike Ludwig is the new chair for Modern and Contemporary History with a special focus on the early-modern period, while the sociologist Ines Michalowski is the new chair for the Sociology of Religion.

 The Cluster of Excellence will also be strengthened by the Professor of Comparative Political Science, Armin Schäfer, and by the classical scholars Hans Beck and Patrick Sänger, chair for Ancient History with a focus on Greek history, and for Ancient History with a focus on auxiliary sciences respectively.
 The five University of Münster scholars have been incorporated into the Cluster of Excellence as part of an ideas contest organized by the Cluster to establish new research projects on “Religion and Politics”.

 The Cluster of Excellencehas been investigating since 2007 the complex relationship between religion and politics across eras and cultures.
 The 140 researchers from 20 disciplines in the humanities and social sciences focus in the funding phase (2019 to 2025) on the “dynamics of tradition and innovation”.
 They analyze in transepochal studies ranging from antiquity to the present day the conditions and factors that make religion an engine of political and social change.
-In approximately 80 individual projects the researchers concentrate on the monotheistic religions of Judaism, Christianity and Islam, and on their polytheistic precursors.
 The focus of interest is on Europe and the Mediterranean region, as well as on their entanglements with the Near East, Africa, North and Latin America. (maz/vvm)

 The Cluster of Excellence has incorporated the following projects: